DMCA Procedure

 To be effective under § 512(g)(3), a counter-notification must contain all four of the following:

-Send the counter-notification to dmca@socials.download referencing the original takedown tracking ID.
+Send the counter-notification to the contact email at the bottom of this page, referencing the original takedown tracking ID.

 We maintain a written repeat-infringer policy and we enforce it.
 An operator who accumulates three substantiated takedowns within a rolling 12-month period is subject to account termination.
 “Substantiated” means a notice that was complete, was not the subject of a successful counter-notification, and was not the subject of a court order finding the use lawful.
 Termination is irreversible: the case archive is deleted within 24 hours; the audit log is retained as required by applicable record-keeping obligations.